everscale-org/docs/src/learn/everscale-overview/wallets.md

-# Hodl & Trade
+---
+description: In this section, we will introduce you to the most popular wallets
+sidebar_position: 3
+---

+# Manage a Wallet

-The [Ecosystem section](../everscale-overview/02-ecosystem.md) provides ways to buy EVER.
+The [Ecosystem section](../everscale-overview/ecosystem.md) provides ways to buy EVER.
 In this section, we will introduce you to the most popular EVER wallets.

 ## Non-custodial wallets